noodldocs/noodldocs.github.io/2.3/guides/external-scripts/README.md

 The `destinations` option is using `map()` on the Destination array to loop over all the Objects and extract the destination.

 The result is saved to the array with all the destinations (which is connected to `Inputs.Items`).
-This is how the result as passed back to the Noodl component from the previous step, where it's connected to a Text input.
+This is how the result is passed back to the Noodl component from the previous step, where it's connected to a Text input.

 ![](result-text.png ':class=img-size-m')